itsgreggreg/developers/presentation-style-guide.md

 * **DO** put clear and explicit instructions on how to clone and get started in your slides.
 * **CONSIDER** including a mockup for project-based lessons.
 Operation Spark has a Balsamiq license.
 * **DO NOT** spend a lot of time lecturing on syntax.
 Concepts are way more important.
 * **PREFER** exercises where students can see immediate results.
-[Jsbin](http://jsbin.com) and the clound 9 live-preview file view are great tools for this
+[Jsbin](http://jsbin.com) and the Cloud 9 live-preview file view are great tools for this.
 * **DO** attempt to formulate physical and familiars metaphors for code concepts.
 Eg functions as secret agents from Ben Schenker.
 Functions are a secret agent who you nvoke via their code name, you leave a box on a bench for them, they take it follow instructions to complete their mission, then optionally leave a box for you to pick up afterwards.